awslabs/project-lakechain/docs/src/content/docs/general/faq.md

 ##### Who is Project Lakechain for?

-The primary audience for Project Lakechain are all developers within a Cloud, DevOps or Data-Science team looking to deploy scalable document processing pipelines on AWS using the AWS CDK.
+The primary audience for Project Lakechain are developers within a Cloud, DevOps or Data-Science team looking to prototype scalable document processing pipelines on AWS using the AWS CDK.

 > 💁 Project Lakechain assumes a good understanding of the AWS CDK concepts by developers.
 If you are new to the AWS CDK, we recommend you start by reading the [AWS CDK Developer Guide](https://docs.aws.amazon.com/cdk/latest/guide/home.html).